 The three Magic Kingdom firework dessert parties are very similar, but have slight differences depending on your interests and priorities:

-- Since both the pre-party and post-party are in the same viewing area, the after-party attendees do have a slight advantage since they can enter the area while the pre-party attendees are still dining.
+- Since both the pre-party and post-party are in the same viewing area, the after-party attendees have a slight advantage, as they can enter the area while the pre-party attendees are still dining.

 - Most people were sitting in the grass until about 15 minutes to go, so this may be a good option for groups with kids to rest their froggy legs.